 To build understanding across the university of how we are contributing to the goals each month we will profile one of the goals and highlight key achievements and how we can build upon this work and better link research and teaching to the goals.
 We recognise there isn't an 'end point' to this work and the THE impact rankings can serve as a review of where we need to build upon.

 ‘The United Nations definition of sustainability is the reconciliation of environmental, social and economic demands - the “three pillars” of sustainability – for the immediate and future wellbeing of individuals and communities.’

 The SDGs and their targets are all interconnected and impact each other.
 They recognise that we need to work together globally to achieve the goals and one goal can not be achieved in isolation from another.
 Poor countries can not work towards reducing inequalities without foreign support and investment.
 Wealthy countries can not meet climate targets without supporting other countries to achieve their sustainability targets.
 On a personal scale, inequalities in our communities impact the prosperity of regions which has been shown to influence the ability to participate in activities that work towards achieving other goals.
 Universities are key to supporting the progress toward these goals due to the complex and far reaching nature of research, students studying and undertaking research and the staff we employ.

 The research undertaken by Charles Sturt University’s Senior Research Fellows and Research Fellows aligns with many of the United Nations Sustainable Development Goals.

-The Deputy Vice-Chancellor (Research, Development & Industry) seeks to invest in projects that will help the university deliver the outcomes outlined in the University Strategy and which are aligned with the Charles Sturt Research Narrative.
+The Deputy Vice-Chancellor (Research) seeks to invest in projects that will help the university deliver the outcomes outlined in the University Strategy and which are aligned with the Charles Sturt Research Narrative.